tmpim/shitty.dl/README.md

 };
 ```

+More examples for custom naming functions can be found in the [examples directory](https://github.com/Lemmmy/shitty.dl/tree/master/examples).

 ## Notes

 * Ensure that the user you run the shitty.dl process as has write permissions to `imagePath`.